Jainism: Demographics

-Global Diaspora
+Global diaspora

 Significant Jain communities exist globally, largely tracing their origins to Indian migration.
 The oldest of these is in East Africa, particularly Kenya and Uganda, where Jain merchants settled in the late 19th and early 20th centuries.
 Political instability in those countries in the 1960s and 1970s led to a secondary migration, primarily to the United Kingdom, which now has a community estimated at 25,000 to 30,000.
 The first Jain temple consecrated outside India was in Leicester.

-The largest diaspora community is in the United States, with estimates ranging from 80,000 to 100,000, and a significant population also resides in Canada (est. 12,000+).
+The largest diaspora community is in the United States, with estimates ranging from 80,000 to 100,000, and a significant population also resides in Canada (est. 12,000+) and Australia (5851).
 A notable community exists in Antwerp, Belgium, where Jains have played a prominent role in the global diamond trade since the mid-20th century.
 In recent decades, Jainism has also attracted converts in other nations, such as Japan.
+As of 2015, there were approximately 10,000 Jains in Dubai.

-Socio-Economic Profile
+Socio-economic profile

 The Jain community is a distinct socio-economic group within India.
 Data from the 2015–16 National Family Health Survey (NFHS-4) identified Jains as the wealthiest religious community in the country.
 This is strongly correlated with high educational attainment.
 According to the 2011 census, Jains have the highest literacy rate in India at 86.7% (for ages 7+), and this figure exceeded 97% for the population excluding the retired.
 Jains also have the highest percentage of college graduates of any religious community.

 Scholars often attribute this socio-economic profile to the theological principles of the faith.
 The rigorous observance of Ahiṃsā (non-violence) historically discouraged professions like agriculture, which involve the harming of insects and microbes.
 This steered the community toward mercantile pursuits, such as commerce, banking, jewelry, and trade.
 A notable historical example of this financial prominence was the Jagat Seth family, a Jain banking house that served as state bankers to the Nawabs of Bengal and the East India Company in the 18th century.

 In the modern era, this focus has translated to high representation in business, finance, and professional fields.
 Foundational industrialists like Walchand Hirachand, who established India's first modern shipyard and aircraft factory, emerged from the community.
 In finance, the merchant Premchand Roychand was a key 19th-century founder of the Bombay Stock Exchange.
 This prominence in large-scale industry continues with contemporary figures such as Gautam Adani, founder of the Adani Group, and the Patni family of Kishangarh, founders of RK Marble, a major global stone processor.
 This representation also extends to technology and the sciences.
 Narendra Patni, for instance, was a pioneer of the Indian IT services industry with the founding of Patni Computer Systems.
 In science, physicist Vikram Sarabhai, founder of the Indian Space Research Organisation (ISRO), is widely regarded as the "father of the Indian space program."